Honest customer reviews online can put your business on top or doom you to the bottom.

 Just be sure you emphasize you’re looking for an honest review rather than a positive one and of course give them an out.

-You can download the Yelp review request email template to make it easier to ask for honest reviews for your business.
+You can download the Yelp review email template to make it easier to remind customers you’re on Yelp though you’re not allowed to ask on Yelp.

 Get reviews that won’t get filtered